conversejs/converse.js/docs/source/setup.rst

-Popular XMPP servers such as `Ejabberd <http://www.ejabberd.im>`_, prosody `(mod_bosh) <http://prosody.im/doc/setting_up_bosh>`_ and `OpenFire <http://www.igniterealtime.org/projects/openfire/>`_ all include their own connection managers (but you usually have to enable them in the configuration).
+Popular XMPP servers such as `Ejabberd <http://www.ejabberd.im>`_, prosody `(mod_bosh) <http://prosody.im/doc/setting_up_bosh>`_ and `OpenFire <http://www.igniterealtime.org/projects/openfire/>`_ all include their own BOSH connection managers (but you usually have to enable them in the configuration).

 However, if you intend to support multiple different servers (like